rust-lang/reference/src/attributes/diagnostics.md

 It may not be applied to [trait implementation items][trait-impl].

 > [!NOTE]
-> `rustc` currently ignores `deprecated` in other positions, but this may be rejected in the future.
+> `rustc` ignores `deprecated` in other positions, but this may be rejected in the future.

 r[attributes.diagnostics.deprecated.duplicates]
-The `deprecated` attribute may only be specified once on an item.
+The `deprecated` attribute may only be used once on an item.

 r[attributes.diagnostics.deprecated.behavior]
 A warning is emitted when a deprecated item is used.